Fire Safety – Elderly

 Do the drill

 Conduct your own, or take part in, regular fire drills to make sure you know what to do in the event of a home fire.
 If you or someone you live with cannot escape alone, choose a member of the household to assist.
 Have a backup person in case the designee isn’t home.
-Fire drills are also a good opportunity to make sure that everyone is able to hear and respond to smoke alarms.
+Fire drills are also an excellent opportunity to make sure that everyone can hear and respond to smoke alarms.

 Make sure that you are able to open all doors and windows in your home.
-Locks and pins should open easily from inside.
+Locks and pins should open easily from the inside.
 (Some apartment and high-rise buildings have windows designed not to open.)
 If you have security bars on doors or windows, they should have emergency release devices.
 This is so that they can open easily.
 This will enable you to open the window from inside in the event of a fire.
-Check to be sure that windows are not sealed with paint or nailed shut.
-If you are unable to open a window arrange for someone to break the seals all around your home or remove the nails.
+Check to ensure that windows are not sealed with paint or nailed shut.
+If you cannot open a window, arrange for someone to break the seals all around your home or remove the nails.

 Keep a telephone nearby, along with emergency phone numbers.
 You will want to communicate with emergency personnel if fire or smoke have you trapped in a room.